Robinlovelace/bikeR/stat19.md

 greatest shift to cycling, trailing only Newcastle, Manchester and Sheffield.
-Unfortunately, cycling has declined in the other Local Authorities within West Yorkshire, leading to a highly uneven spatial distribution of cycling across the county (figure 1).
+Unfortunately, cycling has declined in the other Local Authorities within West Yorkshire, leading to a highly uneven spatial distribution of cycling across the county (Fig. 1).

 West Yorkshire is a metropolitan county containing almost 1 million inhabitants () in an area of xx km2.
 It thus has a relatively high population density of xx people